 Check out some of our user’s contraceptive implant reviews:

 “Excellent for the first 3 years, not having to think about it at all was the biggest selling point to me, but now after almost 6 years – with acne, weight gain and mood swings I’m wondering if it’s time to try something else.”

 “I really like the implant.
 Basically having no periods is great and cheap!
 Haven’t noticed any negative side effects.
 Getting it put in was easy, having it changed was a bit weird but fine.
 A tiny bit annoying there is 2 small scars on my arm now.”

 “After a year and a half of the implant, I’m getting recurrent thrush and my moods are frequently low.
 Periods finally started again but were very heavy and irregular.
 Sex drive is totally gone.
 Not fantastic but no acne and I got a year and a half without periods.”

 To remove the contraceptive implant you will need to go back to your heathcare provider – DO NOT attempt to take it out yourself.

-The procedure is fairly simple and should only take a few minutes.
+The procedure is normally fairly simple and should only take a few minutes.
 As soon as it’s removed you won’t be protected from pregnancy.
-They will inject you with a local anesthetic, then make a tiny cut in your skin and gently pull the implant out.
+You will have a local anaesthetic injection, then the doctor or nurse will make a tiny cut in your skin and gently pull the implant out.
 They will put a dressing on the arm to keep it clean and dry and reduce any bruising.

 Check out some of our reviews regarding the contraceptive implant removal: